FNALLPC/cms-das-pre-exercises/_episodes/04-CMSDataAnalysisSchoolPreExerciseFourthSet.md

 {: .callout}

 > ## Question 17.4a
-> What is the mean for the convolved fit using the macro?
+> What is the mean for the Breit-Wigner fit using the macro?
 {: .challenge}

 > ## Question 17.4b